Clinical Microbiology Short Essay Question And Answers

 Answer:

-• Koplik’s spots are seen in measles (or) rubella
+• Koplik’s spots are seen in measles or rubella

-• Immune reaction to the virus in endothelial cells of dermal capillaries plays a role in the development of spots.
+• Immune reaction to the virus in the endothelial cells of dermal capillaries plays a role in the development of spots.

 Koplik’s Spots Appearance:

-• These are small irregularly shaped flecks
+• These are small, irregularly shaped flecks

 • They appear as bluish-white flecks surrounded by a bright red margin.